2018 Major League Rugby season

 The 2018 Major League Rugby season was the inaugural season of Major League Rugby, an annual rugby union competition sanctioned by USA Rugby.

 The seven inaugural teams were based in the United States.
 The competition began the weekend of April 21–22 with three matches, with New Orleans defeating Houston 35–26 to open the season.

 Glendale and Seattle were the best two teams at the end of the regular season and won their respective semi-final matches to advance to the championship game at Torero Stadium in San Diego.
 Seattle became Major League Rugby's first champion team with a surprise come-from-behind 23–19 win in the final over Glendale, who had only lost once previously during the season.

 Teams

 Regular season

 All seven participating teams played eight matches and received two rounds of byes during the regular season held over ten weeks from April through to June.
 The schedule was short of a full home and away draw by four match rounds, so each side played two of the other teams twice and four of them only once.
 The top four teams at the end of the regular season advanced to the MLR playoffs.

 Standings

 The final standings for the 2018 Major League Rugby regular season were:

 Matches

 The following matches were played for the 2018 Major League Rugby regular season:

-Updated to match(es) played on June 23, 2018.